 Have you seen seen oil-based “candy color” food coloring in the craft store or cake decorating store, and wondered what is so special about this food coloring?
 Oil-based candy colors are specialty food coloring for CHOCOLATE and CANDY MELTS.
 If you use gel paste food coloring to try and color white chocolate or white candy melts, the chocolate will seize.
 So the answer is, NO, you can not use gel paste food coloring with white chocolate and candy melts.

-UPDATE: how long will they last?
+how long will food coloring last?

 Another reason to love Americolor products?
 Their customer service is always spot on.
 Whenever I’ve dealt with the company, they are always quickly responsive.
 Joan asked in the comments about the shelf life of the soft gel pastes, and I realized I’ve used some of mine for years.
 Yikes!
 Well, I asked the company and they quickly responded as follows: